 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a “Great College to Work For” for six consecutive years.

 The ECHO PATHWAYS study is a complex epidemiological project involving five Co-Principal Investigators at four separate institutions, three distinct epidemiological cohorts which are following more than 3000 mother-child dyads, ten subcontracts, six geographical locations for sample collection, and a dual mission of achieving study-specific objectives and working with NIH and investigators around the country to shape and implement a national ECHO study protocol.
 The researcher will be expected to carry out high quality, accurate work in a multi-faceted research environment where command of quantitative details is essential.
 The ideal candidate will be organized, flexible, and self-motivated with a desire to learn, good communication skills, and the ability to work and thrive in a diverse, interdisciplinary academic research environment.
 Working under the direct supervision of a senior level scientist, the Research Consultant will perform the following duties:

-• Producing material to describe data and analytic results, such as tables, maps and figures.
+• Produce material to describe data and analytic results, such as tables, maps and figures.

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.